How to Ask For The Sale Without Being Pushy

 Be in-direct

 Communication is vital when asking for a sale.
 That’s because it is the foundation of rapport and understanding.
-If you can’t directly ask your prospect for what you want, they won’t be able to reply how you want them to.
+If you can’t directly ask your prospect what you want, they won’t be able to reply how you want them to.

 Wait for the prospects to ask first